 The winery is located in the city of Haro in the center of the Spanish Rioja sub-area Rioja Alta

 the Pyrenees and destroyed a large part of the vines.
 With the use of refined vines and conversion to mostly bottling, as well as export overseas began the successful era of the winery.
 In 1941, the company was converted into an AG, with descendants of some founding families still sitting on the Supervisory Board today.
 In 1996, a new winery was built in a neighboring village.
 The vineyards cover 450 hectares of vines in Briones, Cenicero, Fuenmayor, Labastida and Rodezno.
 There are also grapes purchased.
 The Rioja produced here in the classic style are among the best in the region.
-The philosophy is based on a relatively short, only two weeks long mash period and an unusually long aging time in cask and bottle aging.
+The philosophy is based on a relatively short, only two weeks lasting Maischestandzeit and an unusually long expansion time in barrel and bottle aging.
 For the expansion are over 50,000 oak barrels of predominantly American oak available.